unicef/publicgoods-toolkit/community.md

 it.
 Each agency might hold tight to a set of features it believes are paramount and not see the value of collaborating to get to an 80% solution that they can then refine.
-However, solving shared problems while permitting flexibility for differentiation is core to the open source approach, as well as to modular architectures and extensibility (see [Procurement](procurement.md#procurement) and [Adoptability](adoptability.md#adoptability-assessment) modules).
+However, solving shared problems while permitting flexibility for differentiation is core to the open-source approach, as well as to modular architectures and extensibility (see [Procurement](procurement.md#procurement) and [Adoptability](adoptability.md#adoptability-assessment) modules).
 Still, the benefits of inter-agency collaboration is precisely why centralized